A shopping cart is the centerpiece of almost every e-commerce website.

 Updating Promotions

-It is important to know that promotion calculation is not thread-safe, so at any moment of time, only one calculation is performed per node in the cluster.
+It is important to know that promotion calculation is not thread-safe, so at any moment in time, only one calculation is performed per node in the cluster.

 [!]
-The promotion engine is not thread-safe; the system can’t calculate promotions more for one cart or order at a time per node; it has been sort of “running on empty” in many scenarios, so any customizations or adding complexity to promotions may result in slowdowns and performance issues.
+The promotion engine is not thread-safe; the system can’t calculate promotions for more than one cart or order at a time per node.
+It has been sort of “running on empty” in many scenarios, so any customizations or added complexity in promotions may result in slowdowns and performance issues.

 Promotion calculation is not cacheable in SAP Commerce.
-Partly that is because the promotion mechanics may involve almost everything from the current time to the customer location.
+Partly, that is because the promotion mechanics may involve almost everything from the current time to the customer location.
 The cache key is hard to make consistent.
 If you calculate promotions three times per call, the whole process will be repeated three times.
-For example, when I worked with hybris Travel Accelerator in 2017, I found out that its code performed tens of the promotion engine calls per customer (web) request, which took ~30 times longer than out-of-the-box electronics demo store normally took for cart calculation.
+For example, when I worked with hybris Travel Accelerator in 2017, I found out that its code performed tens of promotion engine calls per customer web request, which took about 30 times longer than the out-of-the-box electronics demo store normally took for cart calculation.

 For example, EXPAND_CATEGORIES means that all product categories associated with all products in the cart will be added to the Drools fact list.
 So, if you have 100 products in the cart, and each product has 20 categories, you may end up with 100*20=2000 items in the facts registry — only for categories.

-Unfortunately, often the number of facts in the registry is not controlled by the development team.
-Technically, Drools is capable to work with thousands and tens of thousands, but the more facts you have, the slower the process will be.
+Unfortunately, the number of facts in the registry is often not controlled by the development team.
+Technically, Drools is capable of working with thousands and tens of thousands of facts, but the more facts you have, the slower the process will be.

 - In SAP Commerce, Drools is not thread-safe, so hybris can perform only one promotion evaluation process at a time.

-- In SAP Commerce, Drools is used in STATEFUL mode, and initialization and destroying of the data structures and services are performed every calculation
+- In SAP Commerce, Drools is used in stateful mode, and initialization and destruction of the data structures and services are performed every calculation.

 Corner Cases